wkumari/draft-harkins-owe/README.md

    If the network is Open-- no authentication, no encryption-- the client has network access immediately after completion of 802.11 association.
-If the network enforces PSK authentication, the 4WHS is initiated by the AP using the PSK to authenticate the client and derive traffic encryption keys.
+If the network enforces PSK authentication, the 4-way Handshake is initiated by the AP using the PSK to authenticate the client and derive traffic encryption keys.

-   To add an opportunistic encryption mode of access to [IEEE802.11] it is necessary to perform a Diffie-Hellman key exchange during 802.11 authentication and use the resulting pairwise secret with the 4WHS.
+   To add an opportunistic encryption mode of access to [IEEE802.11] it is necessary to perform a Diffie-Hellman key exchange during 802.11 authentication and use the resulting pairwise secret with the 4-way Handshake.

 4. Opportunistic Wireless Encryption